open-contracting/deploy/docs/reference/index.rst

 Sentry
 ~~~~~~

-Application errors are reported to `Sentry <https://sentry.io/>`__, which notifies individual email addresses.
-Not all services report errors to Sentry.
+Application errors are reported to `Sentry <https://sentry.io/organizations/open-contracting-partnership/projects/>`__, which notifies individual email addresses.
+All Salt-managed, OCP-authored services report errors to Sentry.

+There should be at most one `member <https://sentry.io/settings/open-contracting-partnership/members/>`__ with the Admin role from each of ODS and CDS, and at least one member with the Owner role from OCP.

 UptimeRobot
 ~~~~~~~~~~~